tanrobotix/tanz-blog/src/pages/posts/tidb-at-zalopay-infrastructure-and-lesson-learned.md

 ### What TiDB can do on ZaloPay Platform infrastructure?

-The E-Wallet gamming of all about the technologies giant is about to intensively more than ever before.
-We have to be careful in all of our decision to make our infrastructure become a example to following for other team, we have to give out many difficult decisions to make a lot of changes in the backend and infrastructure.
+The E-Wallet gambling of all about the giant in technologies is more intensive than ever before.
+As the business are boomming, we have to be careful in all of our decision to make our infrastructure become a example to following for other team, to make enough steady to serve the bomming business, we have to give out many difficult decisions to make a lot of changes in the backend and infrastructure.

 As our businesses are growing so fast day by day, we can easily spot that our infrastructure is the remarkable thing in the way of development.
-Luckily for us, almost the technical things in our architecture were carefully chosen from the very beginning.
-Take database systems for instance, we do not to migrate anyhtings from MySQL or whatever to the new database system.
+Luckily for us, almost the technical things in our roadmap were carefully chosen from the very beginning.
+Take database systems for instance, we do not to migrate anythings from whatever to the new database system.

 While we're finding the solution for the explanation of database.
 We busted TiDB.
-Can easily turn out that how good in the the way of commitment, the way of interaction with each other of PingCAP team member, also TiDB is implemented by **Go** and **Rust** (matching with our product implementation languagues).
+Can easily turn out that how good in the the way of commitment, the way of interaction with each other of PingCAP team member, also TiDB is implemented by **Go** and **Rust** (matching with our product implementation).
 We bet to choose TiDB for our database solution as a ventures.

-At ZaloPay, we use TiDB as an core database for store almost of the payment transaction data, billing, config data, customer data,... of many services dots (such as billing, travelling, f&b interagtion,...).
-Currently, we have more than 20 nodes in our production system, storing many significant data.
+At ZaloPay, we use TiDB as a core database for store almost of the payment transaction data, billing, config data, customer data,... of many services dots (such as billing, travelling, f&b interagtion,...).
+At the present time, we have more than 20 nodes in our production system, storing many significant data.
+We're running TiDB and our other product on-premise (bare machine).
+In the future, we're planning to add more and more automation solutions for our product as it can catch up with the new technique trend as well as our business.

 Here is one of our cluster statistics